olafollgaard/makeArduino/README.md

 3. `make upload`

 ### `TARGET_SYSTEM` = `tiny_84` or `tiny_85`
+1. Set up Arduino as ISP (description below)
+2. Plug Arduino ISP into the USB port, which should show up as `/dev/ttyACM0`
+3. `make burnfuses` - this only needs to be done once
+4. `make upload`

+#### Setting up Arduino as ISP
-1. Plug Uno into the USB port, which should show up as /dev/ttyACM0
+1. Plug Arduino into the USB port, which should show up as `/dev/ttyACM0`
-2. From the Arduino IDE, upload the *Arduino as ISP* sketch to an Arduino Uno
+2. From the Arduino IDE, upload the *Arduino as ISP* sketch
-3. Connect pins as follows:
+3. Unplug, then connect the following pins to your target ATtiny8x:

    Arduino | ATtiny85 | ATtiny84
    ------- | -------- | --------